ritesh556/FbchatBot/README.md

 # FbchatBot

-### This is the FB messanger......
+This is the FB messenger...

-#### How to install
+## How to install

-1.pip install fbchat
-2.pip install tkinter
+To install the necessary packages, follow these steps:

+1. Install `fbchat` by running `pip install fbchat`
+2. Install `tkinter` by running `pip install tkinter`
-3.write names of the persons who you want to send message in names.txt file
+3. Write the names of the persons you want to send messages to in the `names.txt` file

-##### his can be used for sending chat only
+**Note:** This program can only be used for sending chat messages.